Harald-U/istio101/workshop/exercise-3/README.md

     ibmcloud resource service-instance-create my-tone-analyzer-service tone-analyzer lite us-south -g default
     ```

     > If the previous command errors, it might be due to your resource group name.
-Try -g Default rather than default
+Try '-g Default' rather than '-g default'.

     > See all resource groups by running `ibmcloud resource groups`.
 If it fails due to the region, try `eu-de` rather than `us-south`.